UniMath/agda-unimath/src/trees/polynomial-endofunctors.lagda.md

   In other words, given a [species of types](species.species-of-types.md) `S`, the shapes are types equipped with `S`-structure, and the positions are points.
+- Via [type duality](foundation.type-duality.md), polynomial endofunctors are classified by maps of types.